 - Kensington Community Resilience Fund — spring 2021 deadline has passed

-- Environmental Justice Fund — deadline has passed
+- Environmental Justice Fund — grants were made in 2021

 - Solidarity Fund for COVID-19 Organizing — grants were made in 2020 and 2021